MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-execute-SkypeforBusinessOnline.md

 ## Assign the coexistence and upgrade mode

-Upgrading to Teams can be accomplished by assigning `TeamsOnly` mode of `TeamsUpgradePolicy`, which can be performed by using Microsoft Teams & Skype for Business Admin Center or a Skype for Business remote Windows Powershell session.
+Upgrading to Teams can be accomplished by assigning the TeamsOnly mode of TeamsUpgradePolicy, which can be performed by using Microsoft Teams & Skype for Business Admin Center or a Skype for Business remote Windows Powershell session.

 For more information, see [TeamsUpgradePolicy: managing migration and coexistence](migration-interop-guidance-for-teams-with-skype.md#teamsupgradepolicy-managing-migration-and-co-existence).